ranganathanlab/pySCA/docs/source/get_started.rst

   5) Interpretation of the results

-The core SCA calculations (steps 2,3, and 4) are each associated with a particular Python analysis script (`scaProcessMSA.py`, `scaCore.py`, and `scaSectorID.py`, respectively).
+The core SCA calculations (steps 2,3, and 4) are each associated with a particular Python analysis script (:code:`scaProcessMSA`, :code:`scaCore`, and :code:`scaSectorID`, respectively).
 Sequential execution of each Python analysis script stores the results in a pickle database.
 This means the core SCA calculations can be run from the command line, or multiple proteins can be analyzed using a shell script (for an example, see `runAllNBCalcs.sh`).
 Following execution of the scripts, the pickle database can be loaded in an Jupyter notebook for visualizing the results and interpreting the data.